 II.
-INTRODUCTION AND OVERVIEW OF THE JUDICIARY'S ANNUAL REPORT FOR 2019
+INTRODUCTION AND OVERVIEW OF THE JUDICIARY'S ANNUAL REPORT FOR 2020

 The Judicial Branch of the Little Traverse Bay Bands of Odawa Indians looks forward to this opportunity to share information regarding the Court's operation and activities.
 The Judiciary takes very seriously its accountability to the citizens of the Tribe.
 This report and the information that it contains helps to serve this function.
-We recognize that this report, produced once a year, is important and believe that it accurately represents the operations of the Court.
+We recognize that this report, produced once a year, is important.
+We believe that it accurately represents the operations of the Court.
 We encourage anyone with questions, comments, or suggestions to contact us at any time throughout the year.

 This report contains statistical data and information related to the day-to-day operations of the Court, an overview and summary of services provided as part of that operation, an overview of our funding, and useful materials that may assist citizens in accessing the Court's services.
-This year's report will differ in some respects from prior annual reports.
-The Court experienced the loss of its database as part of the ransomware attack that afflicted the entire Tribe and as a result, we do not have all of the statistical information that we might otherwise provide.